gohugoio/hugoDocs/content/en/functions/resources/Match.md

 >
 > For page resources, use the [`Resources.Match`][] method on a `Page` object.

 Hugo determines a match using a case-insensitive [glob pattern](g).
-For syntax rules and examples, see the [glob patterns quick reference guide](/quick-reference/glob-patterns/).
+For syntax rules and examples, see the [glob patterns quick reference guide][]s.

 [`Resources.Match`]: /methods/page/resources/#match
+[glob patterns quick reference guide]: /quick-reference/glob-patterns/